BU-Spark/ml-herbarium/Herbaria-Project-Outline.md

 ### A. Problem Statement:

 Develop a machine learning solution for automating the extraction and digitization of critical information from handwritten labels on historical herbarium specimens, dating back to the early 1900s.
+Other potential problems to tackle are segmeneting non-relevant parts of the image, and building a classifier for the image itself.

 ### B. Checklist for project completion